Cloud-SPAN/04genomics/_episodes/02-variant_calling.md

 > ## Exercise
 >
 > Use the `grep` and `wc` commands you've learned to assess how many variants are in the vcf file.
+Share your answer on the Padlet.
 >
 >> ## Solution
 >>